 Appalachian Christmas Outreach

-of items to be distributed to Appalachian children in areas of need in December 2018.
-Statewide collection date will be Saturday, November 3

 .
+Our goal is to collect 19,000 backpacks of items to be distributed to Appalachian children in areas of need in late November and December 2022.
+Statewide collection date will be Saturday, November 5.

 Collection areas will be set up across the state for churches to bring their backpacks.

 Click here to see responses from some of the children who have recieved backpacks.

 WAYS YOU AND YOUR CHURCH CAN HELP: